Stand by Your Man (Tammy Wynette album)

 Stand by Your Man is a studio album by American country artist Tammy Wynette.
 It was released in January 1969 via Epic Records and contained 11 tracks.
 It was the fifth studio album of Wynette's career and was named for its title track.
 The title track became Wynette's signature song and most successful single of her career.

 The album itself consisted of mostly original recordings, which was considered unusual for albums released in the 1960s.
 However, several cover tunes were also part of the disc.
 Stand by Your Man has been re-released several times and in several formats.
 A re-released compact disc version featured two bonus tracks.
 In its original release, the album reached charting positions in the United States and the United Kingdom.
 It later received a positive response from two major publications.

 Background

 Tammy Wynette's career as a country music artist was at its peak by 1969.
 She had four singles reach the top of the North American country charts between 1967 and 1969: "My Elusive Dreams", "I Don't Wanna Play House", "Take Me to Your World" and "D-I-V-O-R-C-E".
 In 1968, Wynette and producer Billy Sherrill were recording several selections for what would become her fifth studio record.
 While giving the studio session musicians a 20-minute break, Sherrill and Wynette composed the song "Stand by Your Man".
-The song's later success would ultimately name the album for which it was released on in 1969.
+The song's later success would ultimately name the album it was released on in 1969.